 You could make a radical change in your lifestyle and reduce your outgoings as a result.
-The idea here being that, with lower living costs, it will be more possible to invest early profits back into your business.
+The idea here is that, with lower living costs, it will be more possible to invest early profits back into your business.

 Johnny FD is a good example of someone who did just that.
-Since moving from California to Thailand, he has not only dramatically reduced his living costs, but has managed to create several businesses over the past 5+ years, steadily making more profit, while keeping his outgoings as low as possible – and certainly lower than they would have been in California.
+Since moving from California to Thailand, he has not only dramatically reduced his living costs but has managed to create several businesses over the past 5+ years, steadily making more profit, while keeping his outgoings as low as possible – and certainly lower than they would have been in California.

-You don’t have to do anything quite as drastic as moving continents, but it might be possible to move to a cheaper state or rent in a lower cost neighborhood to keep your living costs down while you build your business.
+You don’t have to do anything quite as drastic as moving continents, but it might be possible to move to a cheaper state or rent in a lower-cost neighborhood to keep your living costs down while you build your business.

-If you want a low cost business – and one that starts making money in the early days, so that you can start to invest and grow reasonably quickly – you are best to focus your business on what people need rather than what people want.
+If you want a low-cost business – and one that starts making money in the early days, so that you can start to invest and grow reasonably quickly – you are best to focus your business on what people need rather than what people want.